What Does the Bible Say About Persecution?

 10. Philippians 1:29: “For it has been granted to you on behalf of Christ not only to believe in him, but also to suffer for him.”
 Paul speaks of suffering for Christ as a privilege given to believers, part of their Christian journey.

-See also What Does the Bible Say About When Life Begins?
+See also What Does the Bible Say About Goals?

 These verses collectively provide insight into how the Bible addresses persecution.
 They present it as a reality for believers but also as an opportunity for spiritual growth and testimony.
 The scriptures encourage a response of love, prayer, and forgiveness, and they offer the hope of eternal reward for those who endure.